sina-negarandeh/arm-processor/README.md

 ## ARM-processor instructions

 The processor designed and implemented in this project is a simplified ARM processor with 12 main instructions.
-This processor is capable of performing mathematical operations (ADD, ADC, SUB, SBC), logic operations (AND, ORR, EOR), comparison operations (CMP, TST), read and write operations in memory (LD, ST), has the jump operation (B).
+This processor is capable of performing mathematical operations (ADD, ADC, SUB, SBC), logic operations (AND, ORR, EOR), comparison operations (CMP, TST), read and write operations in memory (LD, ST), and the jump operation (B).
 The list of operations and their details are given in Table of the CPU Command Set.
 The NOP command is not implemented as a command.

 ### Mathematical, logic, comparison and memory instruction table